Back to Blog

 7. Post-Stay Review and Feedback Collection

-The conversation with a beach resort guest should not end at checkout.
-An AI chatbot can trigger personalized post-stay outreach via WhatsApp or Instagram to request reviews, capture feedback, and invite return bookings—all automatically, without staff follow-up effort.
+The conversation shouldn't stop at checkout.
+A chatbot can trigger personalized post-stay outreach on WhatsApp or Instagram to request reviews, capture feedback, and invite return bookings — automatically, no staff follow-up required.

-What this looks like in practice: 24 hours after checkout, a guest who stayed at a Cancun beachfront resort receives a WhatsApp message: "Hi Maria, we hope you had a wonderful stay.
-We would love to know how your experience was."
-The chatbot gathers the feedback, and for guests who indicate a positive experience, invites them to leave a TripAdvisor or Google review with a direct link.
-For guests who indicate any dissatisfaction, it immediately notifies the guest relations manager to follow up personally.
+What this looks like in practice: Twenty-four hours after checkout, a guest who stayed at a Cancun beachfront resort gets a WhatsApp message: "Hi Maria, we hope you had a wonderful stay.
+We'd love to know how your experience was."
+The chatbot collects the feedback.
+Happy guests get invited to leave a TripAdvisor or Google review with a direct link.
+Anyone who signals dissatisfaction triggers an immediate notification to the guest relations manager.

-Why it works: Review velocity is one of the most important factors in a beach resort's OTA ranking and direct booking conversion.
-Properties that consistently collect reviews outperform their competitive set on visibility and click-through rates.
-Manual post-stay follow-up requires dedicated staff time and consistent execution—both of which tend to slip during peak season.
-An automated chatbot process removes the dependency.
+Why it works: Review velocity drives a beach resort's OTA ranking and direct-booking conversion more than almost anything else.
+Properties that keep reviews flowing consistently beat their competitive set on visibility and click-through.
+Manual post-stay follow-up needs dedicated staff time — and that's exactly the kind of task that slips during peak season.
+Automating it removes the dependency entirely.

 Key features: